AshleyDislaFID/fid/README.md

 # fid
-This Repository is for the class of DIG2500 Fundamentals of Interactive Design.
+This Repository is for the class of Fundamentals of Interactive Design DIG2500.